Severe Thunderstorm Warning issued for Cochise by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Cochise by NWS

-Effective: 2021-08-07 15:15:00 PDT Expires: 2021-08-07 15:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Cochise A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM MST FOR SOUTHEASTERN COCHISE COUNTY At 314 PM MST, a severe thunderstorm was located northeast of Douglas, and is nearly stationary.
+Effective: 2021-08-06 14:29:00 PDT Expires: 2021-08-06 15:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cochise The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for North central Cochise County in southeastern Arizona * Until 300 PM MST. * At 228 PM MST, a severe thunderstorm was located 7 miles northeast of Dragoon, or 11 miles southwest of Willcox, and is nearly stationary.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Northeast of Douglas.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Cochise.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0